-A: No, but they are close to equal.
-In reality, day and night are not exactly equal at the equinox for two reasons: First, daytime begins the moment any part of the Sun is over the horizon, and it is not over until the last part of the Sun has set.
-If the Sun were to shrink to a starlike point and we lived in a world without air, the spring and fall equinoxes would truly have ‘equal nights.’
+A: Quite close!
+In reality, day and night are not exactly equal on the equinox for two reasons: First, daytime begins the moment any part of the Sun appears over the horizon and is not finished until the last part of the Sun disappears below the horizon.
+If the Sun were to shrink to a starlike point and we lived in a world without air, the spring and fall equinoxes would truly have equal nights.

 Q: Which Day Has the Most Sunlight in North America?

-A: The Summer or June Solstice is called the “longest” day of the year!
-The date of the longest day actually varies between June 20 and June 22, depending on the year, and the local time zone.
-By “longest day,” we mean the day that gets the most daylight (versus darkness).
+A: The Summer—or “June”—Solstice is called the “longest” day of the year!
+The date of the longest day actually varies from June 20 to June 22, depending on the year and the local time zone.
+By “longest day,” we mean the day with the most daylight (versus darkness).
 See our Summer Solstice page.

-- Speaking of birds, did you know that the increasing sunlight is what triggers birds to sing?
+Are you noticing that the days are getting longer?
+Did you know that the increasing sunlight inspires birds to sing?
 Cool, eh?
 Enjoy our Bird Songs page.

-- Trees, shrubs, and flowers are sensitive to temperature and day-length, too!
-Since ancient days, people have used them as indicators of when the weather is right for planting.
+Are daffodils poking up their heads?
+Trees, shrubs, and flowers are sensitive to temperature and day length, too!
+Since ancient days, people have used natural events as indicators of when the weather is right for planting.
 For example: Blooming crocus are your cue to plant radishes, parsnips, and spinach.
 See more of nature’s signs.

-- Of course, the longer days bring warmer weather!
-Both we and the animals around us strip off our clothes and heavy coats!
+Can you feel the Sun getting stronger?
+The longer days bring high temperatures.
+Both we and the animals around us discard our warm clothes and heavy coats!

 Ancient Equinox Traditions: The Snake of Sunlight